shadchnev/test6/README.md

 terminal-paint uses ruby >= 2.1 for mandatory named parameters.
-It's been released for almost a whole day, so everyone's got it be now, right? ;)
+It's been released for almost a whole day, so everyone must have it by now, right? ;)

 If you run it as
 ```